 How influence and authority affect Wikipedia eligibility

-- Notability is a trait Wikipedia uses to determine whether a topic or subject is worthy enough to have its own page in Wikipedia.
+- Wondering how to get a Wikipedia page?
+Notability is a trait Wikipedia uses to determine whether a topic or subject is worthy enough to have its own page in Wikipedia.

 - Notability is the ability of the subject to attract attention based on its merit over a sustained, significant period.

 - Almost any person or business can become notable by attracting attention over time.

 - A subject should be the primary topic of several reliable information sources to be considered notable enough to have a Wikipedia page.

 - Notability is not the same as popularity.

 - A Wikipedia article about a bug is easier to get compared to one about a person or business.

 Wikipedia can be a big headache for anyone trying to use the platform for marketing and promotional purposes.
 The founders of Wikipedia specifically forbid using it as a marketing platform.
 But its popularity and pervasive high search engine rankings attract marketers and business owners alike, though few are able to master Wikipedia's many pitfalls.
 The biggest impediment to a Wikipedia page is notability.

 At the end of the day, it's still an encyclopedia.
 Wikipedia is not a platform on which just any average business profile can appear.